 An Aspirations Fling is a meeting for executives and stock plan staff from private companies preparing their stock plans for an IPO, rapid growth, or liquidity event.
 This meeting is a must-attend for any company facing the changes and challenges that come with an IPO.
 CEP and CPE credit will be offered for this session.

 Sorrell began working in equity compensation in 1997 and has held equity management positions at NetApp, Redback Networks and Ariba, an SAP company.
 She currently works for Stock & Option Solutions as a Senior Equity Compensation Consultant.
 Sorrell speaks at various events including industry webinars, the NASPP national conference, GEO and NASPP University.
-Her areas of expertise include streamlining day to day operations activity, plan design, building and maintaining stakeholder relationships, mergers and acquisitions, Section 16 filings and insider trading compliance.
-She has experience in global equity compliance in over 50 countries.
+Her areas of expertise include employee stock purchase plans, spin transactions, mergers and acquisitions and she also has experience in global equity compliance in over 50 countries.
 Sorrell received her Certified Equity Professional designation in 2003 and she is member of the professional services group at SOS.

 CPE & CEP Credit Policies

 Certified Public Accountants(CPA)